brave-intl/bat-ledger/documentation/Ledger-Practicals.md

     >>> vary: accept-encoding
     >>>
     >>> { "paymentStamp" : 1470801109946
-    >>> , "probi"        : 845480
+    >>> , "probi"        : "24123500000000000000"
     >>> , "altcurrency"  : "BAT"
     >>> , "votes"        : 5
     >>> , "hash"         : '...'
     >>> }

-During the processing of the request, the ledger fowards the signed transaction to uphold.
+During the processing of the request, the ledger forwards the signed transaction to the wallet provider.
-If the transaction is accepted by uphold, then a `200` response is returned with an updated `paymentStamp` property, the number of `probi` transferred, and the corresponding number of `votes` that are authorized for the `viewingId`;
+If the transaction is accepted then a `200` response is returned along with the corresponding number of `votes` that were authorized for the `viewingId`.
-otherwise,
-the appropriate `4xx` or `5xx` response is returned.

 On success,
 the client updates `reconcileStamp` and adds a new object to the `transactions` array: